Free OCR training plan for obstacle course racers and Spartan race athletes.

 Dead-hang on a pull-up bar with a closed grip (thumbs wrapped) and record time to failure.
 This time will be used to determine your hangtime in the grip training sessions.

-Finish with Cool-down exercises (see suggestion here).
+Finish with cool-down exercises (see suggestion here).

 Wide-arm pull-ups to failure, palms facing forwards, closed-grip (thumbs wrapped), chin-over-bar, no kipping.
 Study this video for correct pull-up form.